Click here to watch a webinar held September 13, where NGLI advisor Ray Ledgerwood provided an overview of the program.

 Letters of support should be on a single page, include signature of representative, and should be scanned and uploaded as a PDF file.

 In the case of financial need, NCF encourages discussion with all three of these potential supporters: the local district, state/territory association and NCF.

-The inaugural NGLI Program has been developed by an experienced team that created the structure and approaches over a series of months in early 2019.
+The inaugural NGLI Program’s strategic structure and approach was developed by an experienced team.
 The benefits to participants include personal and professional development, which has been structured specifically for conservation district leaders and is unique in the national approach.